H4CKR3M/CustomNpcs-Scripts/README.md

 * Want to see all of these scripts in action?
 Check out [METAL WEAPON: RE:COIL](https://www.planetminecraft.com/project/metal-weapon-3-re-coil/)

 ## Table of Contents
-1. GUIDE: How to Load Scripts?
+1. TUTORIAL: How to Load Scripts?
 2. **JTunes** - Fully Fledged Background music using AudioJ2CK
 3. **AudioJ2CK** - 2D Audio / No Input Lag
 4. **HyperSpawnpoint12** - Better Spawnpoints w/ Optional Spectator Mechanic